Battle of Berlin (RAF campaign): Gee

 Gee worked by wireless signals transmitted from three ground stations in England, on a line about 200 mi long, being displayed on a cathode ray tube to the navigator and placed on a Gee chart, giving a fix of the aircraft's position in less than a minute.
 Accuracy varied from 0.5 to 5 mi and Gee had a range of 300–400 mi, accuracy falling with distance.
 Gee worked well as a homing device but early hopes of it being accurate enough for blind bombing were not realised.
 Crews appreciated the value of the apparatus for navigation on the return journey, removing the fear of flying into hills and other obstructions.
 By August 1942, 80 per cent of the bomber force was equipped and 100 per cent by January 1943.

-Coverage of the Ruhr was known as the eastern chain and later northern and southern chains were added.
+The Ruhr Valley was covered by the eastern chain and later northern and southern chains were added.
 Gee was usually ineffective east of the Ruhr and was easy to jam, which began on 4 August 1942, from when Gee fixes were only obtainable over the North Sea and parts of France.
-Gees loss of accuracy with distance made it a better target-finding device for Luftwaffe raiders over Britain.
+Gee lost accuracy with distance and this made it a better target-finding device for Luftwaffe raiders over Britain.
 The signals were encoded to prevent German use but this made it harder for Bomber Command navigators to get Gee fixes.
 Anti-jamming devices were short-lived in effectiveness as the Germans quickly overcame them but Gee Mk II was easier for navigators to use.